 Suspended pavement is a general term for any technology that supports the weight of paving and creates a subsurface void space that is filled with soil for root growth.
-In recent years, new technology has emerged that allows the process for creating suspended pavement much simpler through the use of soil cells.
+Using new technology, suspended pavement can now be made more cheaply and simply through the use of soil cells.
 Frames (cells) can be stacked up to three high, with a deck installed above the top frame.
 The modular design allows the structure to support the pavement, provides space for soil, and the flexibility to size the soil volume as needed for each site.
-Deeproot Green Infrastructure and GreenBlue Urban are two providers of structural soil cell.

 The costs to install these systems are much greater than simply putting a tree in a 4 x 4 foot cut out, but the outcomes are much better.
 The trees have access to uncompacted soil volume, allowing them to thrive and grow to a size yielding maximum ecosystem benefits.
 If we consider trees as green infrastructure and as sources of necessary services like clean air and water, the trees will pay the costs of these systems back quickly.